 Student Sheet 5.1 Options Organizer

-Description of Option How is this a prevention, treatment, or both?
-How is this option driven by individuals, society, or both?
-Who benefits?
-What is the cost, or what is the harm?
+Description of Option: What is it and who benefits?
+How is this a prevention, treatment, or both?

 Option 1: Medications

 Option 2: Food Labeling and Marketing

 Option 3: Surgery

 Option 4: Lifestyle Interventions

 Student Sheet 5.2: Evaluating Solutions